baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 Within the Ubuntu and Debian distributions, one way to tell NetworkManager to stop controlling a particular interface is by telling NetworkManager to ignore ALL interfaces listed in the `/etc/network/interfaces` file.
-This is done by adding the following lines to the Network Manager configuration file:
+This is done by adding the following lines to the Network Manager configuration file [`/etc/NetworkManager/NetworkManager.conf`][59]:

 ```
 [main]